NavjotSingh13/Namaste-React/Chapter 2 - Igniting Our App/questions.md

 Q8.
 What is Transitive dependencies?
 Ans.
 When a package is dependent on various other packages and those packages are also dependent on some other packages.

+Q9.
+Difference between NPM and NPX?

+Q10.
+Why we should not fetch react from CDN?

+Q11.
+What is HMR?

+Q12.
+What is consistent hashing?

+Q13.
+What is code splitting

+Q14.
+What is differential bundling?
+Ans. o support older browsers